-Microsoft Excel includes a number of little known shortcuts, tips, and tricks to quickly manage the worksheets in a workbook.
-These hidden tricks can be big timesavers as you move between worksheets, and add, rename, and copy Excel worksheets.
-The following tips apply to all versions of Microsoft Excel including Excel 2016, Excel 2013, and Excel 2010.
+Microsoft Excel includes a number of little-known shortcuts, tips, and tricks to quickly manage the worksheets in a workbook.
+These hidden tricks can be big-time savers as you move between worksheets and add, rename, and copy Excel worksheets.
+The following tips apply to all versions of Microsoft Excel, including Excel 365, Excel 2021, Excel 2019, and Excel 2016.

 To quickly navigate to a worksheet in an Excel workbook, right-click on any of the triangle navigation buttons (located immediately to the left of the worksheet tabs) to display a pop-up menu of worksheet names.
+Scroll down if needed to find the worksheet you want to work with.
 Then, choose the worksheet you want to move to.
-In Excel 2010 and earlier versions, click on the More Sheets… option if the worksheet you want isn’t shown.

 With as many as 1,024 Excel worksheets possible in a Microsoft Excel workbook, try these keyboard shortcuts to toggle or cycle between worksheets: